trentlarson/endorser-ch/README.md

 When running on another domain (other than EndorserSearch.com):

-* You should edit the .env SERVICE_ID with the value people should supply in the object field of RegisterAction.
+* Edit the .env SERVICE_ID with the value people should supply in the object field of RegisterAction.